Arcadia-Science/arcadia-software-handbook/guides-and-standards/guide-code-review.md

 This is highly context-dependent, but in general, PRs should always be small enough that the following are true:

 - The PR represents a conceptually coherent set of changes.
-- A reviewer can understand and review the PR in a single sitting (i.e., a few hours).
+- A reviewer can understand and review the PR in a single sitting (i.e., a few hours or less).

 PRs that don't follow these guidelines make it more difficult for reviewers to understand all of the changes and provide meaningful feedback.
 In addition, large PRs tend to slow down the review process, as reviewers may need to spread their review over multiple days.